tungtose/sickle_ui/README.md

 Most build-in widgets will also set `PseudoState`s based on user interaction, such as a `Dropdown` will set `PseudoState::Open` when the list of options should be visible, etc..
 These are documented on the `UiBuilder` extensions themselves.

-> [!TIP] Oh no!
+#### Oh no!
 I don't have a pseudo state I can abuse!

-> Don't you worry, there is a `PseudoState::Custom(String)` specfifically for such use cases.
+Don't you worry, there is a `PseudoState::Custom(String)` specfifically for such use cases.

 ### Style builder